 Your business’s server is a vital central hub for managing all of your data.
 It is the heart of your company’s internet, database and mail servers.
 When the server crashes, your company feels like it’s crashing.

 The crash instantaneously disrupts your entire routine.
 You want to get the server back up and business back to normal as soon as possible.
 Best case scenario: calls and paperwork get caught up.
-Worse case scenario: lost profits, plunging productivity and fleeing customers.
+Worst-case scenario: lost profits, plunging productivity and fleeing customers.

 Getting your server up and running is critical for getting back to daily business transactions and operations as usual.
 Knowing servers crash for everyone may not give you much comfort as the feeling of panic sets in.
+A lot of people don’t know which wire leads to where or what a j9986a HP 24P is but as long as you understand the basics, you will feel a lot better if your server does take a plunge.
 Let’s take the mystery out of why servers crash, so the next time it happens (and it will happen), the problem can be fixed quickly.

 5 Reasons Why Your Server Crashes